Here’s the baseline (MINIMUM) requirements for gargoyle gecko terrarium size:

 As you choose an enclosure for your gecko, keep in mind that since gargoyle geckos are arboreal, height is better than width or depth.
 That being said, too narrow of an enclosure isn’t a good thing, either.
 Gargoyle geckos don’t just travel vertically — they also travel horizontally as they thermoregulate, photoregulate, and generally explore.
 Given that gargoyle geckos are not always proficient climbers, horizontal space can be especially important to provide for this species.

-ReptiFiles recommends the following enclosures for use with gargoyle geckos:
+ReptiFiles recommends the following enclosures for gargoyle geckos:

 - Minimum